 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
 This ASU will explicitly require management to assess an entity's ability to continue as a going concern, and to provide related disclosure when substantial doubt exists.
 ASU 2014-15 will be effective in the first annual period ending after December 15, 2016, and interim periods thereafter.
 Earlier adoption is permitted.
-The Company is currently evaluating the impact of the adoption of this standard.
+The Company does not expect the adoption of this guidance to have a material effect on our consolidated financial statements.